Higher dimensional origami constructions: Introduction

 \begin{definition} Let $M_0=\{0,1\}$, which we call the set of \emph{seed points}.
 For $k\in\mathbb{N}$, define $M_k$ to be the set of all intersection points of lines through points in $M_{k-1}$ with slopes in $U$.
 So, The union is called the \emph{origami construction} with respect to the slopes given by $U$. \end{definition}

 \begin{remark} Even though $M_0$ will remain fixed throughout this paper, it is potentially interesting to change this set (as suggested in \cite{REU}). \end{remark}

-\begin{example} Let $U= \left\{1, i, \frac{1}{\sqrt{2}}+\frac{1}{\sqrt{2}}i\right\}$ be the set of permissible directions.
-The sequence of figures below illustrates the origami construction.
-Figures \ref{gauss1} through \ref{gauss4} show the progression at each stage, and Figure \ref{gauss} shows that the resulting set is actually $\Z[i]$, the Gaussian integers.
-Recall that we always start with the seed points $M_0=\{0,1\}$.
+\begin{example} Recall that we always start with the seed points $M_0=\{0,1\}$.
+Let $U= \left\{1, i, \frac{1}{\sqrt{2}}+\frac{1}{\sqrt{2}}i\right\}$ be the set of permissible directions.
+Figure \ref{fig:figure} shows the progression at each stage, and Figure \ref{gauss} shows that the resulting set is actually $\Z[i]$, the Gaussian integers.

 \end{example}